The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/bushido-a-pve-samurai-guide.md

 # Foreword

 With the release of Shadowbringers, Samurai is now celebrating two years in the game, and with Aureum’s permission I’m taking over as caretaker for this guide.
-The 5.0 update brings with it several changes to both Samurai and melee as a whole, but due to the nature of this guide I will be introducing them for players new to the job.
+The 5.0 update brings with it several changes to both Samurai and melee as a whole, but due to the nature of this guide, I will be introducing them for players new to the job.
 Please see [Jahaudant’s Samurai Compendium](https://guides.xivresources.com/admin/#/collections/sam-guides/entries/expert-the-shadowbringers-samurai-compendium) for a more in depth look at the changes from 4.X to 5.0 and further optimisations to endgame PvE on Samurai.

 > \-Sweaty Boxer